 The real joy, though, is discovering Psychonauts 2’s bizarre and highly imaginative levels, from a TV game show where you must impress goats with your culinary creations to a library filled with sentient pictures from books.
 By far, the best level is the PSI King’s Sensorium, which is set in a music festival with more colors and trippy visions than The Beatles’ Yellow Submarine.
 Psychonauts 2 was well worth the wait, but hopefully, we don’t have as long to wait for the next one.

 Middle-Earth: Shadow of Mordor

-Monolith used to be known for first-person games such as F.E.A.R. and Condemned, but the studio really took it up a notch when attacking the action-adventure genre, much like a Ranger stabbing an orc through the head.
+Monolith used to be known for first-person games such as F.E.A.R. and Condemned, but the studio took it up a notch when attacking the action-adventure game genre, much like a Ranger stabbing an orc through the head.
 Monolith’s Middle-earth: Shadow of Mordor competes with the best of them, and it’s thanks to one word: Nemesis.

 The Nemesis system Monolith introduced with its Lord of the Rings prequel allowed orcs to bear grudges and even become mortal enemies.
 If any enemy kills you, even a random grunt, they’ll make a name for themselves and be a far tougher threat the second time.

 Shadow of Mordor is a mix of Assassin’s Creed’s exploration and climbing with Batman’s stealth and combat, and it works perfectly.
 Then, halfway through, the game suddenly introduces the ability to recruit orcs so you can create your army, making it feel like a completely different and fantastic game.